activityworkshop/Murmeli/README.md

  (Murmeli could try to query the Mongo server if it thinks it's running on Windows, but unfortunately if there's no server then querying fails with a Windows error, not a python exception.)
 * Mongod requires a Windows hotfix to be installed if you're using Windows 7.
+* Mongod appears to create several hundred megabytes of pre-allocated space under /var/lib/mongodb/journal which can raise issues on platforms with limited space (eg a pi).
 * In the startup wizard, it would be nice to be able to select the executable paths with a file dialog.
 * The punch-card now has added punch.